ddcreating/YurouDai.github.io/README.md

 * Used the NDT or SLAM algorithm to build the map and locate the car's position.
 * Used Vector Map Builder tool to label point cloud maps (PCD) to generate semantic maps (Lanelet2).
-* Researched on object detection and lane detection using point cloud and visual data in the perception module.
+* Researched object and lane detection using point cloud and visual data in the perception module.

 ## Teaching Experience
 1. Teaching Assistant.
 Spring 2020.
 Theory and technology of network security (UESTC).